-Intrusive deposits make up a large proportion of the world’s uranium resources and are associated with rock types including alaskite, granite, pegmatite and monzonites.
+Intrusive uranium deposits make up a large proportion of the world’s uranium resources and are associated with a number of rock types, including alaskite, granite, pegmatite and monzonites.
 Major world deposits are found in Namibia, Greenland and South Africa.

 7. Phosphorite deposits

-Low grade concentrations of notably large uranium deposits can be found in marine sedimentary phosphorite structures, ranging up to 0.01–0.015 percent U3O8.
-Very large phosphorite deposits occur in Florida and Idaho in the United States, Morocco, as well as some Middle Eastern countries.
+Low-grade concentrations of notably large uranium deposits can be found in marine sedimentary phosphorite structures, ranging from 0.01 to 0.015 percent U3O8.
+Very large phosphorite deposits occur in Florida and Idaho in the US, as well as in Morocco and in some Middle Eastern countries.

 8. Collapse breccia pipe deposits

-Collapse breccia pipe deposits occur within vertical, circular solution collapse structures, formed by the dissolution of limestone by groundwater.
-Resources within individual pipes can range up to 2500 tonnes U3O8 at an average grade of between 0.3-1.0 percent U3O8.
-The best known examples of this deposit type are in Arizona, USA, where several of these deposits have been mined.
+Collapse breccia pipe deposits occur within vertical, circular solution collapse structures formed by the dissolution of limestone by groundwater.
+Resources within individual pipes can reach up to 2,500 tonnes of U3O8 at an average grade of 0.3 to 1 percent.
+The best-known examples of this deposit type are in Arizona, where several of these deposits have been mined.

 9. Volcanic deposits

 The principal uranium mineral in volcanic deposits is pitchblende, which is usually associated with molybdenum sulfide and minor amounts of lead, tin and tungsten mineralization.
-The average deposit size is rather small with grades of 0.02-0.2 percent U3O8.
+The average deposit size is rather small, with grades of 0.02 to 0.2 percent U3O8.
 These deposits make up only a small proportion of the world’s uranium resources.
-Currently, the only volcanic hosted deposits being exploited are those of the Streltsovkoye district of eastern Siberia.
+Currently, the only volcanic-hosted deposits being exploited are those in the Streltsovkoye district of Eastern Siberia.

 10. Surficial deposits (calcretes)

-Surficial deposts account for approximately 4 percent of world uranium resources and are interbedded with sand and clay, usually cemented by calcium and magnesium carbonates.
+Surficial deposits account for approximately 4 percent of world uranium resources, and are interbedded with sand and clay, usually cemented by calcium and magnesium carbonates.
 These deposits may also occur in peat bogs, karst caverns and soils.
 The Yeelirrie deposit in Western Australia is by far the world’s largest surficial deposit, averaging 0.15 percent U3O8.

-Metasomatite deposits consist of disseminated uranium minerals within structurally deformed rocks formed from geo chemical processes.
-The uranium content is very low, on average less than 0.005 percent U3O8, deposits are typically small in size containing less than 1,000 tonnes and currently do not warrant commercial extraction.
+Metasomatite deposits consist of disseminated uranium minerals within structurally deformed rocks formed from geochemical processes.
+Uranium levels are very low, on average less than 0.005 percent U3O8.
+These deposits are typically small in size, containing less than 1,000 tonnes, and currently do not warrant commercial extraction.

-Black shale mineralisations are large low-grade resources of uranium.
-They form in submarine environments under oxygen-free conditions.
-Because of their low grades, no black shale deposit ever produced significant amounts of uranium with one exception: the Ronneburg deposit in Germany.
-Production between 1950 and 1990 was about 100,000 tonnes of uranium at average grades of 0.07-0.1 percent.
-Measured and inferred resources containing 87,000 tonnes of uranium at grades between .02-.09 percent remain.
+There is one exception: Germany’s Ronneburg deposit.
+Production between 1950 and 1990 was about 100,000 tonnes of uranium at an average grade of 0.07 to 0.1 percent.
+Measured and inferred resources containing 87,000 tonnes of uranium grading between 0.02 and 0.09 percent remain.